carbon-language/carbon-lang/docs/design/generics/terminology.md

     will only resolve that call after the types are known.

-In Carbon, we expect there to be a compile error if overloading of some name prevents a checked generic function from being typechecked from its definition alone.
+In Carbon, we expect there to be a compile error if overloading of some name prevents a checked-generic function from being typechecked from its definition alone.
 For example, let's say we have some overloaded function called `F` that has two overloads: